vyperlang/vyper/docs/using-modules.rst

         assert msg.sender == self.pending_owner

         self.owner = new_owner
+        self.pending_owner = empty(address)

 Here, the ``ownable_2step`` module does not want to seal off access to calling the ``ownable`` module's ``__init__()`` function.
 So, it utilizes the ``uses: ownable`` statement to get access to the ``ownable`` module's state, without the requirement to initialize it.

-This design takes inspiration from (but is unrelated to) the rust language's `borrow checker <https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html>_`.
+This design takes inspiration from (but is not directly related to) the rust language's `borrow checker <https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html>`_.
 In the language of type systems, module is initialization is modeled as an affine constraint which is promoted to a linear constraint if the module's state is touched in the compilation target.
 In practice, what this means is:

 * A module must be "used" or "initialized" before its state can be accessed in an import
 * A module may be "used" many times
 * A module which is used or its state touched must be initialized exactly once

 Whether to ``use`` or ``initialize`` a module is a choice which is left up to the library designer.